cdnbye/documentation/en/players.md

                 // Other hlsjsConfig options provided by hls.js
                 p2pConfig: {
                     logLevel: true,
+                    live: false,        // set to true in live mode
                     // Other p2pConfig options provided by CDNBye }
             }